-“Myst” at 25: How it changed gaming, created addicts, and made enemies
+Myst at 25: How it changed gaming, created addicts, and made enemies

 It’s true that adventure titles developed by people like Lowe suffered for attention while Myst soaked up the limelight.
 That must have been very difficult to accept for companies like Sierra, which had a proven formula for adventure games in franchises such as Leisure Suit Larry and King’s Quest.
 Suddenly, that approach wasn’t so hot anymore.

-Prior to Myst, if you said “adventure game,” a PC owner might see images of a title from that firm or LucasArts, another company which crafted some of the most well-respected adventure titles of the 80s and 90s.
+Prior to Myst, if you said “adventure game,” a PC owner might see images of a title from that firm or LucasArts, another company that crafted some of the most well-respected adventure titles of the ’80s and ’90s.
 Think Monkey’s Island or Indiana Jones and the Fate of Atlantis: third-person view, inventory, copious dialog (often funny), lots of characters, constant peril, verb-based interface.
 Myst did away with all of that.
 It was Spartan, lonely, calm, and low-stakes.

 Along with violating the existing rules of adventure games, Myst was also the ultimate anti-arcade game.
 Everything gaming had taught itself to be since 1972 was thrown out the window.
 There were no lives, no dying, no score, and no time limit.
 No physical agility or reflexes were required.
 The only pressure was that which you imposed upon yourself to solve the puzzles and complete the storyline.